 Emergency Contact Information

 Families may contact us at any time during the program in the event of an emergency.
-Students should bring a copy of these emergency phone numbers while they are traveling as well as leaving a copy with their parents/guardians.
+Students should enter these numbers into their phones prior to departure.

 Brown University Department of Public Safety

 Non-emergency assistance and information

 Congratulations!
 We are looking forward to your participation in this unique and engaging program.
 We have compiled some important information for you; please review this carefully with your family and don’t hesitate to contact us with any questions.

 Once you've paid the deposit, don't forget to submit all required forms through your connect.brown.edu account.

 - Kohala Center Waiver

 - Medical and Immunization History - Requires Physician's Signature

 - Volcanoes National Park Waiver